hyosung11/Launch-School/Courses/journal.md

 11:27 I got to play with Sohee and eat something before the study group.

 12:51 It was a good study group session where we focused on execution context.
 I think I understand it.

+13:54 Took a break to eat and read email and watch part of the video of Felicia talking to Carolina, I think.
+I have a study session with "Double Melt" at 14:00.

+15:35 Finished study session with Mel Truong and she said she had take the JS129 written assessment twice.
+She's taking the interview assessment tomorrow.
+I'm tired and going to take a break before the Writers Bloc at 16:00.